supermarsx/whoisdigger/readme.md

 ### Using wordlists

-Wordlist files should have one word per line without TLDs suffixes, spaces or special characters if intended, they should follow the example below:
+Wordlist files should have one word per line without TLDs suffixes, spaces or special characters if intended, they should also be in UTF-8 encoded and follow the example below:

 wordlist.txt (Text file)
 ```